gauravmmh/geeksforgeeks-solutions/sll/length_of_sll/README.md

-# Find middle element of sll
+# Find lenght of SLL

 ## Problem statement
 Give a sll find lenght of sll.